mikezahno/alpha_pagination/README.md

-# alpha_pagination
+# Views Alphabetic Pagination Navigator

-A drup module to provide a paginated views based on first letters of the results
+This is a views integration module that allows you to place a alphabetic pagination navigator in either the header, footer, or no results area.